MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Enable-PSSessionConfiguration.md

 ## PARAMETERS

 ### -Force
-Suppresses all user prompts, and restarts the WinRM service without prompting.
+Indicates that the cmdlet does not prompt you for confirmation, and restarts the WinRM service without prompting.
 Restarting the service makes the configuration change effective.

 To prevent a restart and suppress the restart prompt, use the NoServiceRestart parameter.